khellang/Nzb/README.md

 The library consists of four public types:

- 1. `NzbDocument` - Covered above.
- 2. `INzbDocument` - Represents an NZB document.
+ 1. `NzbDocument` - Represents an NZB document.
 This is the type returned from `NzbDocument.Load` or `NzbDocument.Parse`.
- 3. `INzbFile` - Represents a file linked in the NZB document.
+ 2. `NzbFile` - Represents a file linked in the NZB document.
- 4. `INzbSegment` - Represents one (of potentially many) segment(s) that makes up a `INzbFile`.
+ 3. `NzbSegment` - Represents one (of potentially many) segment(s) that makes up an `NzbFile`.

 ## Example